List of Hollyoaks characters introduced in 2017: Damon Kinsella

+Brody Hudson

-Brody HudsonBrody Hudson, played by Adam Woodward, made his first on screen appearance on 25 July 2017.
+Brody Hudson, played by Adam Woodward, made his first on screen appearance on 25 July 2017.
 The character and Woodward's casting details were announced on 7 May 2017.
 Brody is billed as "quite the ladies' man", while his arrival is described as "some of the sexiest [scenes that] Hollyoaks viewers have seen."
 Brody arrives during scenes filmed in Ibiza.
 On his casting, Woodward commented, "I'm so chuffed to be joining the cast of Hollyoaks and filming my first scenes in Ibiza!
 Brody is a brilliant character to play and I can't wait to see what the fans think of him."
 It was later confirmed that Brody's first scenes would pay homage to actor Daniel Craig's first scenes as James Bond in Casino Royale.
 A show spokesperson explained that Woodward spent time working on physical appearance for the scenes.
 Daniel Kilkelly of Digital Spy reported that Brody's first scenes would "cause a stir among the regular characters".
 The reporter also revealed that Brody would arrive in the village after holidaying in Ibiza with "a dangerous secret about what happened in Ibiza".
 In August 2017, Woodward was longlisted for Sexiest Male at the Inside Soap Awards.
 He did not progress to the viewer-voted shortlist.
 In 2018, Woodward and Roberts were nominated for Best Partnership at theInside Soap Awards.
 Then in 2019, he won both Best Male Dramatic Performance at the British Soap Awards and Best Actor at the Inside Soap Awards.